Have your Google rankings dropped significantly, leaving you without an explanation of what went wrong? Don’t worry, you’re not alone.

 - When did the Google ranking drop occur?
 It could be a specific day or a gradual loss over a couple of weeks.
 Getting an exact timeline can help you pinpoint some of the causes.

 - Was it sudden or gradual?
-Sudden drops may indicate issues like deindexation or manual actions, while gradual drops may stem from neglecting your SEO efforts or due to increased competition.
+Sudden drops may indicate issues like deindexation or manual actions, while gradual drops may stem from neglecting your SEO efforts or increased competition.

 - How significant was the drop?
 If your Google ranking suddenly dropped by large margins, it may signify a more serious issue that demands more urgency to resolve.